stetson06/portfolio/_posts/2022-01-27-image-search-engine.md

 <br>
 # Execute Search <a name="execute-search"></a>

-With the base-set featurised, we can now run a search on a new image from a customer!
+With the base-set featurized, we can now run a search on a new image from a prospective customer!

 <br>
 #### Setup